vgtomahawk/IFBench_with_basic_inf/README.md

 - (optionally) Multiturn Constraint Isolation in 2 turns: The prompt and the constraint are separated over two turns, i.e. the first turn is the user prompt and the model's response to the prompt, and the second turn is the constraint that modifies the initial prompt.

+- New IF-RLVR training constraints: 29 new and challenging constraints, with corresponding verification functions.

 ## How to run the evaluation
 Install the requirements via the requirements.txt file.
 You need two jsonl files, one the IFBench_test.jsonl file (in the data folder) and one your file with eval prompts and completions (see sample_output.jsonl as an example).
 Then run: